 Resources: Tenancy Deposit Protection Scheme, SAFEagent & NALS

-There are many issues to consider when renting a property, whether you are a first time or seasoned tenant.
+As letting agents in Cambridge, we know that there are many issues to consider when renting a property, whether you are a first time or seasoned tenant.
 Becoming a tenant can create all sorts of uncertainties and our aim is provide access to additional information and resources that will help to support you in throughout your tenancy.

 Award Property Management Ltd is a fully licenced member of the National Approved Letting Scheme (NALS) and is a registered SAFE AGENT.
 This means that we operate to stringent standards of service and having a professional manage the Tenant and Landlord relationship provides you with the utmost support and peace of mind.